-It’s vital that your cat has suitable water supplies in multiple locations.
+It’s vital that your cat has suitable water supplies in various locations throughout the house.
 If you’re to encourage your cat to drink water, you’ll need to put in some work.

 Consider adding a water supply to every room that your cat frequents.
-Don’t assume that it has to be next to their water bowl.
+Don’t assume that it has to be next to her food bowl.
 Cats prefer to keep their food and water supplies separate.
 Many felines feel that the smell of their food contaminates water.

 You may want to consider investing in a water fountain.
-This will provide a constant source of running water, every bit fresh as that in the toilet.
+This will provide a constant source of running water that’s every bit fresh as that in the toilet.
 That may sound like a backhanded compliment, but it’s a huge selling point for cats.

-Remember that felines are much guided by their noses.
+Remember that felines are guided by their noses.
 The smell of tap water will rarely tempt a cat.
-They’ll pick up traces of chlorine in the water, the chemical scent of which deters them.
+She’ll pick up traces of chlorine in the water, the chemical scent which deters her.